eiriklv/object-transform/README.md

 (Asyncronous version)
 Transform the properties of an object based on an object describing transforms on specific properties.
-The value of the property is used as input for the transform
+The value of the property is used as input for the transform.

 __Arguments__